Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/example-application-migration/liveanalytics_influxdb_application_migration.md

 ## Summary of Key Migration Considerations

-1. **Conceptual Mapping**: Understand how Timestream concepts map to InfluxDB concepts
+1. **Conceptual Mapping**: Understand how Timestream concepts map to InfluxDB V2 concepts
 2. **Client Configuration**: Switch from boto3 to influxdb_client
 3. **Authentication**: Move from AWS IAM to InfluxDB tokens
 4. **Data Structure**: Convert from Timestream records to InfluxDB line protocol
 5. **Batch Sizes**: Adjust batch sizes from 100 to 5000
 7. **Time Handling**: Adapt timestamp handling to use InfluxDB's approach

-By following this guide, you should be able to successfully migrate your Amazon Timestream for LiveAnalytics implementation to InfluxDB while maintaining the same ingestion functionality.
+By following this guide, you should be able to successfully migrate your Amazon Timestream for LiveAnalytics implementation to InfluxDB V2 while maintaining the same ingestion functionality.

 ## Querying Data in Grafana

-After migrating your data from Amazon Timestream for LiveAnalytics to InfluxDB, you'll need to adapt your queries to work with InfluxDB.
+After migrating your data from Amazon Timestream for LiveAnalytics to InfluxDB V2, you'll need to adapt your queries to work with InfluxDB V2.
 Below is an example of a similar query which also highlights how data model differences need to be accounted for when adapting queries.
 There are fundamental difference in database data models, query languages, and how visualizations function.

 ### Example 1: Average CPU and Memory Utilization by Region